 Name/Host/Alias Time to Live (TTL*) Record Type Priority Value/Answer/Destination @ or leave blank 3600 MX 1 ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 5 ALT1.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 5 ALT2.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 10 ALT3.ASPMX.L.GOOGLE.COM @ or leave blank 3600 MX 10 ALT4.ASPMX.L.GOOGLE.COM

-- Delete any MX records not pointing to our servers, or just make sure that your new Google records have a lower priority number (1 being the lowest) than the existing records.
+If you can’t delete the existing MX records, just make sure that your new Google Apps records have a lower priority number (1 being the lowest) than any existing records.